 In terms of price, I find the cost of the Philips Essential Air Fryer a little high for what you get.
 At time of writing it retails for £149, which is not too far off some larger and more high end options.
+It could be available in Black Friday air fryer deals or other promotional discounts, though.
 That said, it is a very capable fryer that’s easy to clean and (once you get used to the panel) use.

 About this review, and the reviewer

 Millie Fender heads up all things small appliances at Future.
 There’s nothing she loves more than testing out the latest and greatest cooking gadgets, for indoor and outdoor use, from toasters to air fryers.
 She reviewed the Philips Essential Air Fryer from her own kitchen, testing it rigorously for a month before writing this review.